- Scope of the Journal

 Chemical structures should be produced with the use of a drawing program such as ChemDraw.

-To be considered only for the front cover, and not a paid supplementary cover, please respond NO accordingly to the Journal Covers question in ACS Paragon Plus.
+If you wish to be considered only for the front cover, and not a paid supplementary cover, please respond NO accordingly to the Cover Art question in ACS Paragon Plus.
 For more information on the Supplementary Covers program, please see this webpage.
 All art submitted for consideration for a supplementary cover will also be considered for a front cover.

 Web Enhanced Objects (WEO)